phwillot/checkYourProjects/README.md

 ## Description

-At Holberton School, we have a checker who checks our code for the tasks's project.
+At Holberton School, we have a checker who checks our code for the project's tasks.

 It ensures that we have covered all cases and although edge cases.
 But you don't have a button to check every tasks.
 You have to do them one by one.